mihirbpi/CS-121-Jeopardy-Final-Project/readme.md

 device's command-line.
 Also make sure you are in the folder containing all the project's files.

-First, open MySQL on the command line and create the following database in MySQL:
+First, open MySQL on the command line and create a Jeopardy! database in MySQL using the following commands (not including the "mysql>" prompt):
 ```
 mysql> CREATE DATABASE jeopardydb;
 mysql> USE jeopardydb;
 ```

-Not including the "mysql>" prompt, run the following lines of code on your command-line after creating and using the Jeopardy! database:
+Run the following lines of code on your command-line (not including the "mysql>" prompt) after creating and using the Jeopardy! database:
 ```
 mysql> source setup.sql;